ethereum/homestead-guide/source/ethereum-clients/choosing-a-client.rst

-Mist comes with bundled :ref:`go-ethereum` and :ref:`cpp-ethereum` binaries and if you are not running a command-line Ethereum client when Mist starts then it will start running one of the bundles clients for you.
+Mist comes with bundled :ref:`go-ethereum` and :ref:`cpp-ethereum` binaries and if you are not running a command-line Ethereum client when Mist starts then it will start syncing the blockchain using one of the bundled clients (defaulting to **geth**).
+If you want to use Parity with Mist, or to run Mist against a private network, just start your node before Mist, and Mist will connect to your node rather than starting one itself.

+**Work is underway to add Parity and other clients as "first-class entities" to Mist too.**

 If you want to interact with Ethereum on the command-line, and to take advantage of the Javascript console then you will want to install one of the client applications directly, as well as Mist.

-:ref:`go-ethereum` and :ref:`cpp-ethereum` are the best place to start, because they have both been under development since the start of the project, have passed security audits, work for all platforms and have :ref:`foundation` resources assigned to their ongoing maintenance and support.

-- Follow the :ref:`Installing binaries` instructions for **cpp-ethereum**
+Follow the links in the table above for further instructions.
-- For **go-ethereum**, just unzip the `released binaries <https://github.com/ethereum/go-ethereum/releases>`_

-Parity is gaining in popularity fast.

-Beyond that, of course, it is all a matter of personal preference.
-Try them all :-)

 If you want to do mining then Mist will not be sufficient.
 Check out the :ref:`mining` section.